stefanlessmann/VHB_ProDoc_ML/README.md

 Please understand that we cannot provide support how to install software or fix issues that occur during installation.
 Working with Python can be a little cumbersome at times because of different versions of the programming language, the libraries, which provide certain functionalities, many different tools and options, etc. If you feel a little adventurous feel very free to setup everything yourself and otherwise use Google Colab.

-**Happy coding and look forward to meeting you in Berlin in April 2020**
+**Happy coding and look forward to meeting you in the VHB ProDok course on Machine Learning**